Viruses, Malware and Scams

 ADVERTS ADVERTS EVERYWHERE

-Mallicous program writers are now that cheeky that they will even pay the likes of google to advertise themselves.
+Mallicous program writers are now that cheeky that they will even pay the likes of Google to advertise themselves.
 Obviously they are not going to appear as a virus but what they do is appear when you are searching for other downloads.
-Almost every search for a popular download like Itunes or Adobe Reader will result in adverst from what are simply fake sites. while they will offer you what you want it will usually come bundled with stuff that can be very unsavoury to say the least.
+Almost every search for a popular download like Itunes or Adobe Reader will result in adverts from what are simply fake sites.
+While they will offer you what you want it will usually come bundled with stuff that can be very unsavoury to say the least.

-Some of these offering have become so cheeky that genuine cleaning programs are not allowed to describe these programs as mallicious. they must now be called PUPs or Potentially Unwanted Programs after some pan-European court cases.
+Some of these offerings have become so cheeky that genuine cleaning programs are not allowed to describe these programs as mallicious. they must now be called PUPs or Potentially Unwanted Programs after some pan-European court cases.

 The way of avoiding the worst of this type of infection is to never click on these messages.
 Go to the program in question and do the updates manually.
 If you are already up to date then press and hold the power button until your computer goes off then restart your computer (after disconnecting from the Internet) and do a full virus scan.
 OK you will loose any unsaved work but that is usually better than the alternative.

 Probably our most commonly provided service is the removal of viruses which, by the way usually costs only £60, (can be upto £80 in extreme circumstances) and includes BULLGUARD antivirus for 12 months worth £50, but since prevention is better than removal nothing is better than using a proprietary anti-virus program and being vigilant when you use your computer.

 USE AN UP-TO-DATE ANTI-VIRUS PROGRAM